 Though many of the situations have been used in other films, it is safe to say that they were never exploited with such effortless precision as they are in Malibu High.
 One of this film’s greatest assets is its anything goes mentality to the story that is unfolding that keeps the narrative from ever getting to predictable.
 And though there are many elements in this film’s plot that firmly place the film into the sexploitation genre.
 This film is anything but your standard T&A film.
 It is a satisfying mix of the aforementioned sexploitation genre and revenge themed thrillers.

-From its opening moments to its jaw dropping finale Malibu High is a Frickin blast that should be in every hardcore exploitation cinema fans collection.
+From its opening moments to its jaw dropping finale Malibu High is a highly entertaining film that should be in every hardcore exploitation cinema fans collection.

 Both films are presented in a 1.78:1 anamorphic widescreen.
 For this release both films have been given brand new HD transfers.
 The sources used for both transfer is in very good shape as colors look nicely saturated, black and contrast levels look consistently good and details look sharp throughout.
 Though there are some minor instances of print debris it is never to intrusive.

 Each film comes with one audio option, a Dolby Digital mono mix in English.
 Dialog always comes through clearly and everything sound s balanced.
 There are no issues with distortion and range wise both tend to sound rather limited.